 Bermuda End to End

 The End to End has evolved as a mega annual event in Bermuda where thousands of participants walk, run, ride horses, cycle, swim, canoe or even wheelchair from one end of the island to the other.
-Usually held in May (some times there are exceptions), the walk starts in the morning from St. George and ends at Royal Naval dockyard.
-Some who can't walk the entire 25 miles, join midway from Albuoy’s Point in Hamilton City and walk Middle to End for 14 miles to the dockyard.
-Some fun walkers even join close to the dockyard at Sandys Middle School.
+Usually held in April/May (some times there is an exception), the walk starts in the morning from St. George and ends at Royal Naval dockyard.

 End to End Bermuda